DanHerasymenko/Weather-API-Application/README.md

 ## Application Logic

-1. User fills out the subscription form at `/static`
+1. User fills out the subscription form at `/static`.

-2. `POST /api/subscribe` is called
+2. `POST /api/subscribe` is called:
-3. If the subscription is new or not yet confirmed, a confirmation token is generated and emailed
+    - If the subscription is **new or not confirmed**, a unique confirmation token is generated and sent via email.
-4. Confirmation is handled via `GET /api/subscription/confirm/{token}`
+    - If already confirmed, the system ignores re-submission.

+3. User confirms the subscription via `GET /api/subscription/confirm/{token}`:
+    - The confirmation activates the subscription and schedules automatic weather updates.

+4. Periodic update logic:
+    - Based on the selected frequency (`daily` or `hourly`), a background scheduler starts sending weather updates.
+    - Each confirmed subscription runs in its own background routine.
-5. Unsubscription is available via `GET /api/subscription/unsubscribe/{token}`
+5. User can unsubscribe anytime via `GET /api/subscription/unsubscribe/{token}`:
+    - This action stops future updates and removes the subscription.

 ---

 ## Implemented Endpoints